Cook Calming Food With Rosemary

 - Infused in warm water, rosemary protects the skin from damage from the sun's rays and helps fights bacteria that causes acne.
 It is also an effective mouthwash and deodorant.

 - Rosemary-infused tea may help reduce stress and anxiety, soothing the heart and mind at the end of the day.

 - Can help boost concentration, focus, and overall brain function.

 - Poultices may help ease inflammation and injury-related pain.

 - Rich in Iron (Fe).

-- Contains Vitamin B6, which can help balance hormones, including melatonin.
+- Contains vitamin B6, which can help balance hormones and affect melatonin.

 - May prevent or ease abdominal pains.

 - Cut potatoes into bite-sized pieces and place them in a baking dish.